DCODE-GROUP/laravel-xero-employee/README.md

 * xero_time_and_a_half_earnings_rate_id
 * xero_double_time_earnings_rate_id

-You will need to add these fields to your fillable array within the model
+You will need to add these fields to your fillable array within the `User::class` model

 ```php
     /**